megha20april/.NET-stuff/ASP.NET MVC/MVC.md

 ### Example Flow run
 Router's job is to map a request path/url to a function

+#### MPAs --> Multi Page Applications

+In old-school web apps like ones built using:
+EJS / Razor / JSP / PHP, etc.
+All rendering happens on the server

 Request: GET /users --> Router will map it to a function inside the controller --> getUsers(): this will interact with a model let's say, User --> the model works with the database (this is done using ORM or SQL) --> now the output, here a list of users, is returned to the controller --> controller then gives that output to views --> views have the responsibility of presenting that data --> view generates the html + css with the data embedded in it --> which is again returned back to the controller and then ultimately to the client

+#### SPAs --> Single Page Applications

+- Here routing happens two times, on client and on server side.
+- The frontend and backend are decoupled.
+- The frontend is usually served as static files (HTML, CSS, JS).
+- Routing happens on the client (browser) using libraries like React Router, Vue Router, etc.
+- Data is fetched separately via API calls.

+Click /profile → React Router matches path → Loads Profile component → Calls backend API (like /api/user/123) → Frontend request → here comes our Server router which maps the request to → Controller → which then Returns JSON (by interacting with models and stuff) → Frontend renders UI using this returned data

+> for ex., in node.js the express can be seen as a server router